Arjun Kapoor: 2015–present: Career decline

 Kapoor was in a relationship with Arpita Khan, Salman Khan's sister, before he became an actor.

 He began a relationship with Sonakshi Sinha, his co-star in Tevar, in 2014, but they broke up a year later.

-Since 2016, he has been dating Malaika Arora.
+Kapoor was in a relationship with Malaika Arora, from 2016 to 2024.

+Kapoor has said that he does not follow any particular religion.

+Other work

 Kapoor is a keen football fan and an avid supporter of Chelsea F.C. while also being the club's brand ambassador for India.
-Kapoor is a endorser for various brands and products, and was the co-owner of the ISL team FC Pune City before it was dissolved in 2019 due to financial and technical difficulties.
+Kapoor is an endorser for various brands and products, and was the co-owner of the ISL team FC Pune City before it was dissolved in 2019 due to financial and technical difficulties.
 Philips also roped him as their brand ambassador.
 He was also a brand ambassador for Flying Machine and Royal Stag along with Ranveer Singh as well as Hero Cycles.
 As of 2017, he also endorses Smith & Jones ketchup, condiments and sauces, and Admiral England Sportswear & Sportshoes.

 Kapoor co-hosted the IIFA Awards ceremony in 2015 with Singh.
 He has also hosted the seventh season of the reality TV series Fear Factor: Khatron Ke Khiladi 7.